Event Agenda

 Professional Attendees

 In support of improving patient care, Duke University Health System Clinical Education and Professional Development is accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME), to provide continuing education for the health care team.
-The designation was based on the quality of the educational activity and its compliance with the standards and policies of the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC).
+The designation was based upon the quality of the educational activity and its compliance with the standards and policies of the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC).
+In order to receive these CEs you must attend the professional track of sessions and pay the professional attendee fee.

 • This session will review key types of artificial intelligence (AI) technologies and how they could be used in health care.
 Dr. Poon will also review how to ensure AI is used responsibly and invite participants to envision how AI could be applied to their daily work.